Legion1900/dchat/README.md

 # dchat
-This application is a proof of concept of distributed chat.
+This application is a proof that disrtibuted chat can be implemented in real world.

 Application is built on top of textile.io (threads v1): https://github.com/textileio/android-textile